timfpark/topological/README.md

 In contrast, Topological is built from the ground up to be cloud native, leveraging Kubernetes to deploy, scale, and isolate processing.
 Its simplicity and low overhead makes it as equally applicable to small task queue processing as large scale data pipelines with dozens of stages.

-Topological also strives for developer simplicity as well.
-For the most part, Developers only concern themselves with writing message processing logic.
+Topological also strives for developer simplicity as wel: Developers largely only have to concern themselves with writing message processing logic.
 The framework handles the rest including connections to common pieces of infrastructure like message brokers and queues that are typically used to interconnnect stages of a data pipeline.

 Finally, Topological aims to make deploying and operating data pipelines easy as well.
 Topological's tooling automatically generates the Helm deployment templates to deploy and scale your topology into a Kubernetes cluster from a logical description of the topology.
 Topological also provides Prometheus counters and metrics endpoints out of the box, making it easy to monitor the operation of the pipeline in production.